thuinanutshell/flow-task-management-app/README.md

 - As a user, what do I think is a great task management tool?

 ## Next Steps
-- [ ] Write tests for the backend using `pytest`
+- [ ] Write comprehensive test suites for the backend using `pytest`
-- [ ] Try JWT authentication and compare the trade-offs between session management and JWT
+- [ ] Employ JWT authentication and compare the trade-offs between session management and JWT
+- [ ] Add a new feature for creating subtasks that belong to a parent task
+- [ ] Add a  grid tracking for reflection of the feats of the day
+- [ ] Add a weekly summary of tasks that have been done
+- [ ] Add a drag and drop feature for tasks
+- [ ] Improve the interface that I like instead of just using the built-in design of Material UI components
 - [ ] Deploy the project on Vercel (frontend) and Render (backend)
-- [ ] Experiment with another database like MySQL instead of SQLite